fullcalendar/fullcalendar-react/README.md

             center: 'title',
             right: 'month,basicWeek,basicDay'
           }}
+          defaultView="timeGrid" // Uses the timeGridPlugin
           defaultDate='2018-12-05'
-          // Example of an option set to false navLinks={false}
+          // Example of an option set to false (only required if the default is true) navLinks={false}
           // Example of an option set to true editable
-          selectable
+          selectable // Uses the interactionPlugin
           selectHelper
           // Example of a callback / handler function select={selectionInfo => {